We’re trying out transcribing our podcasts using a software program. Please forgive any typos as the bot isn’t correct 100% of the time.

 Well, I’m a Gemini for starters.
 I was born in May.
 I’m sure that’s very relevant, but I do love long walks on the beach.

 Um, no, you know, I think that my story really starts with where I’m from, which is New York City.
 I was born and raised here.
-Um, and I think that growing up in the seventies, and sort of coming of age in the eighties and nineties, Uh, it was a city that had a lot of dichotomy.
+Um, and I think that growing up in the seventies, and sort of coming of age in the eighties and nineties, Uh, it was a city that had a lot of dichotomies.
 There’s obviously very large business finance and banking and such, um, in New York, but there’s also entertainment.

 Um, and there’s really there certainly back then, and maybe it’s beginning to develop a little bit more.
 Now there’s a real entrepreneurial spirit in New York.
 And I think that bug caught me early on, and myself and my partner early on, and it really laid the foundation for how we started our career first and entertainment, and then leading to tech.